instanalex/offliner/README.md

 The 2 files share 90% of similar code, so there are areas of improvement to make a single file that can execute on both types of distribution.

 The bundler will create a self extractable package.
-To generate the package, you just need an agent key and run :
+To generate the package, you just need an agent key (from a valid on-premise license) and run :
 ./bundler_RHEL.sh -a <agent-key>
 or
 ./bundler_DEB.sh -a <agent-key>